 If you are dehydrated, your protein level may appear higher than it is.
 This effect

 is also seen with albumin.
 Making sure you have had enough water before the test will

 give an accurate result.
-If the band is placed around your arm for too long during
+If the band (tourniquet) is placed around your arm for too

 How do I get ready for this test?

 Tell your healthcare provider about any symptoms you're having.
-Be sure your provider
+Be sure your healthcare